llajas/homelab/docs/installation/sandbox.md

 ## Caveats compare to production environment

-The development cluster doesn't have the following features:
+The development cluster doesn’t have the following features:

 - There is no valid domain name, hence no SSL certificates (some services require valid SSL certificates)
 - Only accessible on the host machine
 - No backup

-Please keep in mind that the development cluster may be unstable and things may break (it's for development after all).
+Please keep in mind that the development cluster may be unstable and things may break (it’s for development after all).